thisyearnofear/IMONMYWAY/README.md

 - Built with Next.js and the React ecosystem
 - Maps powered by OpenStreetMap and Leaflet
 - Real-time communication via Socket.IO
+- Database management with Prisma and PostgreSQL
+- Blockchain integration with ethers.js and Solidity